 An examination of Info-Gap and RDM finds that the two approaches reach similar but not identical policy recommendations and that their differing attributes raise important questions about their appropriate roles in decision support applications.

-Any successful response to climate change—both the challenges of limiting the magnitude of future climate change and adapting to its impacts—will clearly involve policies that evolve over time in response to new information and that are robust over a wide range of difficult-to-predict future conditions.
-Robust control theory is means to evaluate such robust and adaptive policies for reducing greenhouse gas emissions.
+Any successful response to climate change--both the challenges of limiting the magnitude of future climate change and adapting to its impacts--will clearly involve policies that evolve over time in response to new information and that are robust over a wide range of difficult-to-predict future conditions.

 If it were really possible to explain millions of years of Earth data with a theory that doesn't also imply a recent human influence on the climate, some ambitious, self-interested team of scientists somewhere in the world would seek scientific renown by doing so, writes Robert Lempert.